evo-lua/evo-lua.github.io/docs/background-information/design/drafts/build-system-rework.md

 # RFC: Ninja-based Builds

-This document details the design goals behind overhauling the existing build system inherited from the [luvi](https://github.com/luvit/luvi) runtime.
+This document details the reasons for replacing Luvi's CMake build system.

 ## Motivation